 If you think any of your chicks may have this disease remove it from the tank immediately and call the vet.
 Any feces left in the tank by an affected chicken can spread to the rest of the flock.

 Pasting happens when a chick’s vent is pasted shut by its own droppings and therefore cannot make a bowel movement.
 This is usually caused by poor hydration or switching foods.
-Use a warm, wet cloth, remove the paste.
+Use a warm, wet cloth, to remove the paste.
 Usually, this will solve the problem.
 Do not mistake dried droppings on their down with a blocked vent.

 Bonding and Handling